grafana/grafana/docs/sources/explore/explore-inspector.md

 ### Open the Inspector

-1. In Grafana, navigate to the Explore and run the query you would like to inspect.
+1. Run the query you would like to inspect.
 1. Click the **Inspector** button.

 The inspector pane opens on the bottom of the screen.